 - Equal distribution of chromosomes in the daughter cells in terms of quality and quantity.

-- Maintains constant no. of chromosomes from generation to generation in all body cells of an organisms.
+- Maintains a constant no. of chromosomes from generation to generation in all body cells of an organism.

 - Maintains purity of gametes.

 - Paris Catacombs- The empire of the dead